StackVista/stackstate-docs/use/health-state-and-alerts/configure-view-health.md

 ## React to view state changes

-You can [set up alerting](/use/health-state-and-alerts/set-up-alerting.md) to trigger alerts and actions when a view state changes.
+You can [set up alerting](/use/health-state-and-alerts/set-up-alerting.md) to trigger alerts and actions whenever a view state changes.

 ## See also